-2. Any single/sole source justifications should also be submitted at this time.
+3. Any single/sole source justifications should also be submitted at this time.

-3. The purchasing requisition travels electronically through the requesting department’s specified approval path: the Financial Officer, the Budget Administrator, Accounting, and any other approvals the department chooses to establish.
+4. The purchasing requisition travels electronically through the requesting department’s specified approval path: the Financial Officer, the Budget Administrator, Accounting, and any other approvals the department chooses to establish.

-6. The product or service is delivered to the requester.
+7. The product or service is delivered to the requester.

-7. An invoice is sent to Purchasing Services.
+8. An invoice is sent to Purchasing.

-9. Accounting issues the payment.
+10. Accounting issues the payment.

-Bids are not required for orders with a total cost of less than $10,000; however, bids may be solicited by the Purchasing Agent, taking into consideration lead time, availability of substitutes, and knowledge of the general marketplace.
+Although bids are not required for orders with a total cost of less than $10,000, bids may be solicited by the Purchasing Agent, taking into consideration lead time, availability of substitutes, and knowledge of the general marketplace.